ishanvyas22/awesome-open-source-systems/README.md

 ## File Sharing / Cloud Storage

+- [Filestash](https://github.com/mickael-kerjean/filestash) - A Dropbox-like file manager that let you manage your data anywhere it is located: FTP • FTPS • SFTP • WebDAV • Git • S3 • LDAP • Mysql
 - [Nextcloud](https://github.com/nextcloud/server) - Nextcloud server, a safe home for all your data.
 - [ownCloud](https://github.com/owncloud/core) - [ownCloud](http://owncloud.org/) gives you freedom and control over your own data.
 A personal cloud which runs on your own server.